Chris Dercon: Grand Palais, 2019–2022

 From 2019 Dercon was the President of the Association of French National Museums-Grand Palais for an initial five-year term, where he oversaw the renovation of the Grand Palais, working with François Chatillon.

 Dercon served on the jury which selected Kapwani Kiwanga as winner of the Marcel Duchamp Prize in 2020.
 In 2021, he was a member of the search committee that recommended Elvira Dyangani Ose to be the next director of MACBA.

 Fondation Cartier, 2022–present

 In 2022, Dercon was appointed director of the Fondation Cartier pour l'Art Contemporain.

 Other activities

 Dercon currently serves as a board member for Wiels in Brussels, the Fondation d’Entreprise Galeries Lafayette in Paris, the Kunstsammlung Nordrhein-Westfalen in Germany, the Visual Arts and Museums Commissions of the Ministry of Culture of the Kingdom of Saudi Arabia.
 He is also a member of the International Council of the Museum Berggruen.
 In 2021, he was part of the selection committee that chose Elvira Dyangani Ose as first woman and the first black person to lead MACBA, where he is also part of the acquisition committee.

 Dercon has been a member of film festival juries at Brussels, Rotterdam, Locarno and Sarajevo (2014).

 Personal life

-Since 2018, Chris Dercon has been in a relationship with actress Birte Carolin von Knoblauch.
+Since 2018, Chris Dercon is married to actress Birte Carolin von Knoblauch.